AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-12-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 author: Ahmad Moussa
 categories:
   - blog
 description: The Bowyer-Watson algorithm for Delaunay triangulation is maybe one of the easier methods to implement and understand for obtaining a Delaunay Triangulation.
+This post serves as a step by step guide to coding up the algorithm from scratch.
 thumbtype: img
 thumbnail_path: https://gorillasun.de/assets/images/delaunay/banner.jpg
 published: true